-Do I Need a Bathtub in my Master Bathroom?
+Do I Need a Bathtub in my Primary Bathroom?

 Oversized bathtub or spa-inspired shower?
-It’s a question that many people ponder when preparing to remodel their master bathroom.
+It’s a question that many people ponder when preparing to remodel their primary bathroom.
 Before you take the plunge, here are a few things to consider.

 “It may seem obvious, but when making this decision, the first thing to think about is whether you prefer a shower or bath,” said Normandy Designer Liz Reifschneider.
 “First and foremost, it’s important to choose what’s right for your lifestyle.”

-For many, it seems that a luxurious master shower is the answer.
+For many, it seems that a luxurious shower is an answer.
 Why?
 Well, removing that rarely-used bathtub has its advantages.

 While choosing a shower or bathtub is a personal decision, it is understandable to question how this decision will affect resale.

-“It’s of almost all Realtors’ opinions that as long as there is at least on bathtub in the home, when it’s a two bedroom home or more, it won’t affect resale,” answered Liz.
+“It’s of almost all Realtors’ opinions that as long as there is at least one bathtub in the home when it’s a two-bedroom home or more, it won’t affect resale,” answered Liz.
 “Preserving at least one bathtub in the home keeps the door open for buyers who prefer baths or require one for young children.”

-Whether you prefer showers or baths, Liz can help design a master suite to fit your needs.
-Schedule your complimentary, in-home consultation with Liz here.
+Whether you prefer showers or baths, Liz can help design a primary suite to fit your needs.
+Schedule your complimentary consultation with Liz.
 Or, register for an upcoming seminar to learn more about bathroom remodeling.
 For more information on interior design and home remodeling, you can also follow Normandy on Facebook and Twitter.